arslanmusaddiq/1DT308-Introductory-Project/study_guide_1DT308.md

 **Grade D.**

-Complete the labs 0-4: Finish all parts of these labs.
+-Complete the labs 0-4: Finish all parts of these labs.
-Pass oral exam.
+-Pass oral exam.

 **Grade C.**

-Complete the labs 0-4: Finish all parts of these labs and use one or more sensor other than DHT11.
+-Complete the labs 0-4: Finish all parts of these labs.
-Pass oral exam.
-Implement at least 1-2 additional sensors beyond DHT11.
+-Implement at least 1-2 additional sensors beyond DHT11.
+- Pass oral exam.

 ## Kursmål